ejb9469/OIympus-Diplomacy-Framework/README.md

-# Olympus Diplomacy Framework
+# Diplomacy23 (DEPRECATED SEP 2025)

-The Olympus Diplomacy Framework is the backend portion of a Diplomacy webapp with several planned features:
+`Diplomacy23` was the backend portion of a Diplomacy webapp with several planned features:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A) Adjudication & Game Replaying System